pupster90/buttelab_documentation/10kImmunomes/README.md

 If you are interested in the example datasets used in the HarmonyRNA tutorial and would like to learn more about them, you should start by reading through the `other_code` folder on Github.
 The datasets were originally created as part of the 10k Immunomes project so you may need to eventually read the 10k Immunomes documentation.

+## Help and Contact

+If you are another lab interested in 10k Immunomes, we are happy to have you reach out to [Atul Butte's lab](https://buttelab.ucsf.edu/).
+Sanchita Bhattacharya is the senior scientist and manager of this project (email: Sanchita.Bhattacharya@ucsf.edu).
+If you are a programmer with technical questions please reach out to the senior programmer of 10k Immunomes, Matthew Elliott (email: melliot1@ucsc.edu).
+We look forward to hearing from you!